Types of Wagers & Pools

-Used with trifectas and superfectas, you select a single horse to win (the key) and other horses to come in second, third and fourth (only second and third for a trifecta).
+Used with exactas, trifectas and superfectas, you select a single horse to win (the key) and other horses to come in second, third and fourth depending on the wager.

 For example, with a trifecta, putting two horses under your key selection would be two bets.
 Let’s say you want to key #7 over #1 and #8.
-This would be one a wager of #7 over #1 and #8 (usually written as 7/1,8) and another wager of #7 over #8 and #1 (7/8,1).
-You would say to the teller “I’d like a $2 trifecta of #7 over #1 and #8″ and your wager would cost $4.
+This would be one a wager of #7 over #1 over #8 (usually written as 7 /1 / 8) and another wager of #7 over #8 over #1 (7 / 8 / 1).
+You would say to the teller “I’d like a $2 trifecta of #7 over #1 and #8” and your wager would cost $4.
+Or, you could say “I’d like a $2 trifecta keying #7 over #1 and #8.
 There’s an easy to use formula on how to figure out the cost of your wagers in the Cost of Wagers and Approximate Payouts article.